 [Providence, Rhode Island] Providence College Galleries is delighted to announce Sandplay, an ongoing collaboration between artists Mirthe Berentsen and Martín La Roche, on view at Reilly Gallery from February 19 through September 13, 2025.
-Sandplay explores the transformative value of storytelling and memories associated with tangible objects, posing the question: How do personal objects shape our stories and connect us to others?
+Sandplay explores the transformative value of storytelling and memories associated with tangible objects, posing the question: how do personal objects shape our stories and connect us to others?

-The collaboration originated from their experiences during the Beautiful Distress Foundation's artist-in-residence program at Kings County Hospital in East Flatbush, Brooklyn.
+The collaboration originated from their experiences during the Beautiful Distress artist-in-residence program at Kings County Hospital in East Flatbush, Brooklyn.
 Their work interweaves personal narratives with explorations of the temporary and transient, reflecting on how we remember and describe moments that shape our lives.

 At the heart of Sandplay is a participatory installation inspired by Jungian psychoanalyst Dora Kalff and her hands-on therapeutic method.
-The installation features a sandbox surrounded by an eclectic collection of objects-miniatures, toys, natural materials, and everyday trinkets.
+The installation features a sandbox surrounded by an eclectic collection of objects-miniatures, ceramics, natural materials, and everyday trinkets.
 Visitors can arrange the objects in the sandbox, creating their own open-ended narratives.
 By embracing storytelling as a communal act, this exhibition seeks to foster meaningful connections and cultivate curiosity and care.

 The exhibition also features individual works.
 Berentsen's project, The Right To Be Forgotten (2021), documents the process of emptying her family home through photographs, a table sculpture with ceramic objects, and "Story Stacks"-printed stories visitors are encouraged to take.
 This multi-media exploration of memory and loss, embodies both the elusive and tactile nature of memory-keeping.
-La Roche's "Gamma Colors" (2019), a reimagined color library created with participants in the Partial Hospitalization Program at Kings County Hospital's Behavioral Health Center, invites reflection on how we perceive and describe the world.
+La Roche's Gamma Colors (2019), a reimagined color library created with participants in the Partial Hospitalization Program at Kings County Hospital's Behavioral Health Center, invites reflection on how we perceive and describe the world.
 These works further focus on the transformative power of storytelling, personal narratives, and shared artistic processes.
-The exhibition emphasizes multilingual accessibility with English, Spanish, and Dutch materials, extending its linguistic reach to resonate with various audiences and cultures.